aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/manual_installation.md

             ```
         6. Run the request
         7. Check that the Step Functions have completed successfully.
-            1. Go to the AWS Console in the hub account and look at the `df-data-asset` State Machine in AWS Step Functions.
+            1. Go to the AWS Console in the hub account and look at the `dm-data-asset` State Machine in AWS Step Functions.
 You should see a successful an execution running.
-            2. Go to the AWS Console in the spoke account and look at the `df-spoke-data-asset` State Machine in AWS Step Functions.
+            2. Go to the AWS Console in the spoke account and look at the `dm-spoke-data-asset` State Machine in AWS Step Functions.
 You should see an execution running.
             3. Once the executions complete, you should be able to[find the new assets in the DataZone data catalog](https://docs.aws.amazon.com/datazone/latest/userguide/search-for-data.html).

 #### Sample Dataset